 The primary need is not for individuals to adjust to their world, but for environments to change so people can attain their goals.

 Much framing of societal problems focuses on the deficits of those most affected.
 For example, prominent labels for causes of academic failure might include "poor motivation" (of youth) or "poor monitoring" (by parents).
 Alternatively, analyses of academic failure might address such environmental conditions as "few opportunities to do academic work" (in schools) and "limited opportunities for employment" (following school).
 Community health and well being are private and public matters, calling for both individual and social responsibility.

 Community-based organizations can function as catalysts for change.

 Effective community organizations transform the environment: they alter programs, policies, and practices related to the group's mission.
 For example, a disability rights organization might modify policies regarding employment discrimination against people with disabilities or establish new job training programs that accommodate people with different impairments.
 In their role as catalysts for change, community organizations convene others, broker relationships, and leverage resources for shared purposes.

 Influencing systems (or broader) change

 The level(s) of intervention should reflect the multiple levels that contribute to the problem.

 Consider the typical interventions for most societal problems.
-For example, job training to address unemployment or drug awareness programs to counter substance abuse, is typical of initiatives trying to change the behavior of those with limited power who are closest to the "problem," for instance, low-income adults (unemployment) or youth (substance abuse).
+For example, job training to address unemployment or drug awareness programs to counter substance use, is typical of initiatives trying to change the behavior of those with limited power who are closest to the "problem," for instance, low-income adults (unemployment) or youth (substance use).

 When used alone, service programs and targeted interventions, such as for so-called "at risk" adults or youth, may deflect attention away from more root causes, such as poverty and the conditions of opportunity that affect behavior at a variety of levels.
 Resolution of many societal issues, such as crime or unemployment, requires changes in decisions made by corporate and political decisionmakers at levels higher than the local community.